rertzer/ft_cybersecurity_projects/snow_crash/level03.md

-# Goal
+# level03 - PATH way to the flag

-find the level04 password
+## Reconnaissance

-we can retrieve it by launching getflag as flag03
+- Our home contain a executable file named `level03` who belongs to `flag03` user.

-# Reconnaissance
+- It has the SUID and SGID bits set, meaning that we can execute it with `flag03` rights.

 ```
 level03@SnowCrash:~$ pwd